-It is hoped that in perusing this document you will receive a sense of our vision to promote engagement for learning amongst our students during their last year in the lower secondary phase at our College.
+Our vision to promote engagement for learning amongst our students during their last year in the lower secondary phase at our College.
 Year 9 should be considered the last preparation year before the start of Senior Secondary, which begins at Year 10.